Home loans, which one is right for you?

 1. Conventional and Fixed Rate Mortgage

-A conventional fixed rate home loan is a type of “fixed-rate” loan that won’t fluctuate for the life of the loan.
+A conventional fixed-rate home loan is a type of “fixed-rate” loan that won’t fluctuate for the life of the loan.
 They are considered a safe bet type of loans because of their consistency.
 Your monthly loan payments won’t go up or down.
 They’ll simply stay the same as they are fixed.

-Conventional fixed rate mortgage is generally your standard mortgage.
+A conventional fixed-rate mortgage is generally your standard mortgage.
 They are typically available in 10, 15, 20 and 30-year terms.
 Sometimes they go up to even 40.